TailaiLihe/UCDavis-EEC172-Lab-Manual/labs/lab-report.md

 ## Submission

-Canvas submissions should have 2 files:
+Canvas submissions should have at least 2 files:
 - `report.pdf`
 - `project.zip` (entire project exported from CCS)
+- `project2.zip` (if necessary)

 ***Lab reports are submitted on Canvas one week after the last section of the corresponding lab.***